dgrewe-hse/focusflow/README.md

 We use the framework SvelteKit because we have worked with it a lot in the past.

 Svelte provides frontend as well as backend.
-To work with it the server files just have to be tagged with an additional .server extension.
+To work with it the server files just have to be tagged with an additional .server extension.</br>
 PostgresSQL is chosen as a powerful and common database.

 ## Team Roles